melanchall/drywetmidi/Docs/articles/devices/Input-device.md

 ```

 > [!IMPORTANT]
 > You must always take care about disposing an `InputDevice`, so use it inside `using` block or call `Dispose` manually.
-Without it all resources taken by the device will live until GC collect them via finalizer of the `InputDevice`.
+Without it all resources taken by the device will live until GC collects them via the finalizer of the `InputDevice`.
 It means that sometimes you will not be able to use different instances of the same device across multiple applications or different pieces of a program.

-`InputDevice` has [MidiTimeCodeReceived](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.MidiTimeCodeReceived) event which, by default, will be fired only when **all** MIDI Time Code components (separate [MidiTimeCodeEvent](xref:Melanchall.DryWetMidi.Core.MidiTimeCodeEvent) events) are received forming _hours:minutes:seconds:frames_ timestamp.
+`InputDevice` has the [MidiTimeCodeReceived](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.MidiTimeCodeReceived) event which, by default, will be fired only when **all** MIDI Time Code components (separate [MidiTimeCodeEvent](xref:Melanchall.DryWetMidi.Core.MidiTimeCodeEvent) events) are received forming _hours:minutes:seconds:frames_ timestamp.
 You can turn this behavior off by setting [RaiseMidiTimeCodeReceived](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.RaiseMidiTimeCodeReceived) to `false`.

-If an invalid [channel](xref:Melanchall.DryWetMidi.Core.ChannelEvent), [system common](xref:Melanchall.DryWetMidi.Core.SystemCommonEvent) or [system real-time](xref:Melanchall.DryWetMidi.Core.SystemRealTimeEvent) or system exclusive event received, [ErrorOccurred](xref:Melanchall.DryWetMidi.Multimedia.MidiDevice.ErrorOccurred) event will be fired with `Data` property of the exception filled with an information about the error.
+If an invalid [channel](xref:Melanchall.DryWetMidi.Core.ChannelEvent), [system common](xref:Melanchall.DryWetMidi.Core.SystemCommonEvent) or [system real-time](xref:Melanchall.DryWetMidi.Core.SystemRealTimeEvent) or system exclusive event received, [ErrorOccurred](xref:Melanchall.DryWetMidi.Multimedia.MidiDevice.ErrorOccurred) event will be fired with the `Data` property of the exception filled with information about the error.

 ## Custom input device

 You can create your own input device implementation and use it in your app.
-For example, let's create device that will listen for specific keyboard keys and report corresponding note via [EventReceived](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice.EventReceived) event.
-Also we will control current octave with _up arrow_ and _down arrow_ increasing or decreasing octave number correspondingly.
+For example, let's create a device that will listen for specific keyboard keys and report corresponding notes via the [EventReceived](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice.EventReceived) event.
+Also we will control the current octave with _up arrow_ and _down arrow_ keys increasing or decreasing octave number correspondingly.
 Following image shows the scheme of our device:

 ![Custom input device](images/CustomInputDevice.png)